 The seed of annual weeds can be destroyed by fire in the same way as annual pasture plant seed.
 Even though almost all the annual weed seed can be destroyed in hot burns, the massive number of seed set by weeds such as capeweed often means that some still survive in the pasture but in reduced densities.

-Following the 1983 Cudgee fires, strong perennial pastures which had little or no weed burden prior to the fire had very little if any weed problem when recovering.
+Following the 1983 Cudgee fires, strong perennial pastures that had little or no weed burden before to the fire had very little if any weed problem when recovering.